 - How can you gear your hotel towards a domestic market?

 - How technology can help?

-Get the tools you need for reopening
+Get the digital hospitality tools for the future

 What is domestic tourism?

 Unlike inbound tourism (where people from one country visit another) domestic tourism is when people visit holiday destinations in their own country.